sakshisharma84/launchpad/examples/terraform/aws/README.md

 # Bootstrapping UCP cluster on AWS

-This directory provides an example flow with Mirantis Launchpad together with Terraform and AWS.
+This directory provides an example flow for using Mirantis Launchpad with Terraform and AWS.

-## Pre-requisites
+## Prerequisites

-* You need an account and credentials for AWS.
+* An account and credentials for AWS.
 * Terraform [installed](https://learn.hashicorp.com/terraform/getting-started/install)
 * [yq installed](https://github.com/mikefarah/yq#install)